Ramdas2004/Stop-watch/README.md

-It is Stop Watch game with Html,Css and JavaScript it is only sample game
+It is Stop Watch game with Html,Css and JavaScript it is only a timer with Hours, Minutes, Seconds and Milli Seconds
 ### Responsive Stop watch website using Html, Css and JavaScript.